 #45: Death in Desolation

 One morning, a haystack on a desolate farm in the Great Lands are set to fire.
 When the police go to investigate, they find the owner of the farm and his wife at the doorstep.
 He is dead, she is unconscious.
-Littlejohn and Cromwell become involved in the case by accident.
+Littlejohn and Cromwell become involved in the case as it might be related to a robbery case they are currently looking into.

 #46: Single Ticket to Death